GeoFormer: A Lightweight Swin Transformer for Joint Building Height and Footprint Estimation from Sentinel Imagery: Abstract

 \section{Abstract}

-Accurate three-dimensional urban data are critical for climate modelling, disaster risk assessment, and urban planning, yet remain scarce due to reliance on proprietary sensors or poor cross-city generalisation.
-We propose \textbf{GeoFormer}, an open-source Swin Transformer framework that jointly estimates building height (BH) and footprint (BF) on a 100\,m grid using only Sentinel-1/2 imagery and open DEM data.
-A geo-blocked splitting strategy ensures strict spatial independence between training and test sets.
-Evaluated over 54 diverse cities, GeoFormer achieves a BH RMSE of 3.19\,m and a BF RMSE of 0.05—improving 7.5\,\% and 15.3\,\% over the strongest CNN baseline—while maintaining $<$\,3.5\,m BH RMSE in cross-continent transfer.
-Ablation studies confirm that DEM is indispensable for height estimation and that optical reflectance dominates over SAR, though multi-source fusion yields the best overall accuracy.
-All code, weights, and global products are publicly released.
+Building height (BH) and footprint (BF) are fundamental urban morphological parameters required by climate modelling, disaster-risk assessment, and population mapping, yet globally consistent data remain scarce.
+In this work, we develop \textbf{GeoFormer}, a lightweight Swin Transformer-based multi-task learning framework that jointly estimates BH and BF on a 100\,m grid using only open-access Sentinel-1 SAR, Sentinel-2 multispectral, and DEM data.
+A geo-blocked data-splitting strategy enforces strict spatial independence between training and evaluation regions across 54 morphologically diverse cities.
+We set representative CNN baselines (ResNet, UNet, SENet) as benchmarks and thoroughly evaluate GeoFormer's prediction accuracy, computational efficiency, and spatial transferability.
+Results show that GeoFormer achieves a BH RMSE of 3.19\,m with only 0.32\,M parameters---outperforming the best CNN baseline (UNet) by 7.5\,\%---indicating that windowed local attention is more effective than convolution for scene-level building-parameter retrieval.
+Systematic ablation on context window size, model capacity, and input modality further reveals that a 5$\times$5 (500\,m) receptive field is optimal, DEM is indispensable for height estimation, and multispectral reflectance carries the dominant predictive signal.
+Cross-continent transfer tests confirm BH RMSE below 3.5\,m without region-specific fine-tuning.
+All code, model weights, and the resulting global product are publicly released.